 A conditioner, on the other hand, smooths out the fibres of the clothes, making them soft and comfortable – like a cuddly hug!

 Why Use Fabric Conditioners?

-Using a fabric conditioner for baby clothes keeps the cloth fibres smooth, so that clothes feel gentle to the touch.
+Using a fabric conditioner for baby clothes keeps the cloth fibres smooth so that clothes feel gentle to the touch.
 Apart from keeping clothes soft and fuzzy, it presents the following advantages too:

 - Saves drying time for your wash load: This is because the conditioner’s formulation basically prevents the clothes from holding too much water while washing them.

 - Reduces wear and tear of clothes: Fabric conditioners can help to tame the movement of fibres in clothes.
-This means that it reduces the friction within the fabric that happen when the fibres rub against each other, which result in those stray threads and bobbles on your baby’s outfits.
+This means that it reduces the friction within the fabric that happens when the fibres rub against each other, which result in those stray threads and bobbles on your baby’s outfits.

 - Enhances breathability of clothes: Fabric conditioners prevent the damaging and matting of fibres, which are the causes for moisture getting locked in.
 Instead, it opens up the fabric structure and lets your baby’s skin breathe freely!

 - Helps in caring for the colour of clothes: It isn’t just the loss of dye that can make your baby’s bright outfits look dull after a few washes.
-Damage to fibres or fuzzing of clothes also diminish the colour and quality of the clothes, which can be prevented by using a conditioner.
+Damage to fibres or fuzzing of clothes also diminishes the colour and quality of the clothes, which can be prevented by using a conditioner.

 How to Use Fabric Conditioners

 To get the best use out of your fabric conditioner, follow these simple tips while washing the baby’s clothes: